henrysammarfo/eco-commerce-navigator/README.md

 # eco-commerce-navigator
-Sustainable e-commerce chatbot for Sensay Connect Hackathon – integrates Shopify, Carbon Interface, and Sensay for real-time eco-shopping guidance.
+AI-powered eco-shopping chatbot for Sensay Connect Hackathon.
+Searches web for eco-products, syncs with Shopify, deploys to WhatsApp/Telegram.